 A cosy setting in a woodland glade, this campsite caters for up to 6 people.
 A great spot for birders and nature enthusiasts, you will be awoken each morning by the dawn chorus from the area’s birdlife.
 There's also a good chance of spotting the resident small grey mongooses during the day or the small spotted genet at night – please don't leave food unattended as these cheeky furries have been known to help themselves.

 For the past five years, River Camp has not lived up to its name due to the drought*, but when the river is flowing, you will fall asleep to the sound of gently bubbling water.

-As at June 2020, the Karoo is still in the grips of a terrible drought (since 2015) and the river and dam is currently dry.
+As at September 2020, the Karoo is still in the grips of a terrible drought (since 2015) and the river and dam are currently dry.

 © Porcupine Rest Camp 2020 | All rights reserved.